MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Materials

 \subsection{Weather Conditions}

-In this study, we utilised as the primary source for meteorological data OpenWeatherMap service~\cite{openweather}.
-It provides weather data for any location using an \ac{nwp} proprietary model.
+We utilized as the primary source for meteorological data OpenWeatherMap service~\cite{openweather}, which provides weather data for any location using an \ac{nwp} proprietary model.
 It is fed with 82,000 weather stations spread globally, radars, and weather satellites.

-In addition to the meteorological data obtained from OpenWeatherMap, we have incorporated solar radiation data from Solcast~\cite{2019Global}.
-These measurements include: \begin{itemize}[noitemsep] \item \ac{dni}: It represents the direct irradiance received on a surface held perpendicular to the sun, providing information about solar radiation intensity when the sunlight reaches the surface directly without any obstructions. \item \ac{dhi}: It refers to the diffuse irradiance received on a horizontal surface.
+In addition to the meteorological data obtained from OpenWeatherMap, we incorporated solar radiation data from Solcast~\cite{2019Global}.
+By incorporating the following measurements we got an in-depth insight into the availability and intensity of solar energy at a specified location: \begin{itemize}[noitemsep] \item \ac{dni}: It represents the direct irradiance received on a surface held perpendicular to the sun, providing information about solar radiation intensity when the sunlight reaches the surface directly without any obstructions. \item \ac{dhi}: It refers to the diffuse irradiance received on a horizontal surface.
 It quantifies the scattered radiation caused by atmospheric factors such as clouds, haze, and pollution. \item \ac{ghi}: This measurement represents the irradiance received on a horizontal surface.
-It takes into account both direct sunlight and diffuse sky radiation and is crucial for assessing the overall solar energy potential of a location. \end{itemize}
+It takes into account both direct sunlight and diffuse sky radiation and is crucial for assessing the solar energy potential of a location. \end{itemize}

-By incorporating Solcast's \ac{dni}, \ac{ghi} and \ac{dhi} data, we obtain a more in-depth insight into the availability and intensity of solar energy at the specified location.

-\autoref{tab_feat_abs} describes the climate attributes provided by both the OpenWeatherMap API and Solcast considered in this work.
+\autoref{tab_feat_abs} summarizes the climate attributes provided by both the OpenWeatherMap API and Solcast considered in this work.
 Unlike all other variables which are numerical features, the \emph{weather description} attribute is a categorical feature with \(22\) distinct levels, listed in depth in~\refappendix{app:categoricalwxfeatures}.
 In order to convert these categorical values into numeric ones we apply a one-hot encoding, as no ordinal relation exists for these variables.

-As for the power production data, we generated samples through a sliding window process.
-Since both OpenWeatherMap API and Solcast do not provide historical weather forecast data for the considered period, in this work, we simulate the weather forecast for the following 24-hour time steps using the actual historical weather data.
-At the end of this pre-processing process for the meteorological data, we obtain a multivariate time series consisting of 35 attributes.